 Areas of Research: East Asian Studies, History of Environmental Sciences, Material Culture, STS, Technology and Society

-Born and raised in Singapore, Seow received his B.A. in History and Political Science from McGill University and his Ph.D. in History and East Asian Languages from Harvard University.
-Before joining the Harvard faculty in 2017, he was an Assistant Professor of History at Cornell University.
+Born and raised in Singapore, Victor received his BA in History and Political Science from McGill University and his PhD in History and East Asian Languages from Harvard University.
+Before joining the Harvard faculty in 2017, he was an assistant professor of history at Cornell University.